RobertWSaunders/learning-react/README.md

 - Downwards data flow, only the most parent component should be responsible for fetching data.
 - Props are a good example of downward data flow.
 - Always good to set a key for an item when rendering a list of data, so React can update without re-rendering entire list.

+## Redux Notes
+- Redux is more related to the data contained in the application.
+- A collection of all of the data that describes the app.
+- Redeux is application level state, React is component level state.
+- It's critical to be good at modeling the state of your app.